Klipper3d/klipper/docs/G-Codes.md

 ## Custom Pin Commands

-The following command is available when a "digital_output" or "pwm_output" config section is enabled:
+The following command is available when an "output_pin" config section is enabled:
 - `SET_PIN PIN=config_name VALUE=<value>`

 ## Servo Commands